toyota-m2k/wpf-little-toolkit-net6/README.md

 Some useful views, extensions and helper classes to develop WPF applications.
 Someone (<- that's me) will be a little happier with this.

+This package is forked from [toyota-m2k/wpf-little-toolkit](https://github.com/toyota-m2k/wpf-little-toolkit) to support .NET6.

 ## CircleProgressView

   "Progress Ring" with a percent label, customizable from xaml.